-Although medical marijuana is illegal in many parts of the world, its use as a medicine dates back thousands of years.
+Although medical marijuana is becoming legal in many parts of the world, its use as a medicine dates back thousands of years.
+As legalization continues to be passed worldwide we hope (and will continue to educate) to see cannabis federally legal in the US and in most countries by 2022.

 As the debate over legalizing marijuana heats up, many continue to dispute the value of marijuana as a treatment for various ailments.
 But, as the following facts show, history tells a much clearer story.